haveno-dex/haveno-docs/docs/the-project/payment_methods/Paxum.md

 - Signing required: No
 - Haveno buy/sell Limits: 12 XMR

-**Contents:**

-- 1 Where can I find out more about Paxum?
-- 2 What countries are available for Paxum?
-- 3 What currencies are available for Paxum?
-- 4 What is the maximum trading duration for Paxum?
-- 5 What is the maximum XMR limit for an Paxum trade?
-- 6 Is Paxum a payment method that can be signed?
-- 7 How do I set up a Paxum account?
-- 8 How do I add Paxum as a payment method in Haveno?
-- 9 How do I buy XMR with my Paxum account?
-- 10 How do I sell XMR with my Paxum account?
-- 11 Are there any limits for me to be aware of when using my Paxum account?
-- 12 Are there any fees for me to be aware of when using my Paxum account?
-- 13 How does dispute resolution when trading with Paxum?

 #### Where can I find out more about Paxum?

 Here is a list of Paxum resources: